Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-D4Tmjw6TT78.md

 ### Transcript

-> so cold power cold power you guys yeah all right sorry i can't decide which tool to use whoa what the whoa oh no it's a revenge the planet fights back can you pet this guy no no you can't break that oh boy all right but look at that if we scan again yep here's the uh we found the call yeah nice so this is this is where we're gonna place our little thing the miner this icon will get chat you guys are too funny
+> so cold power cold power you guys yeah all right sorry i can't decide which tool to use whoa what the whoa oh no it's a revenge the planet fights back can you pet this guy no no you can't break that oh boy all right but look at that if we scan again yep here's the, we found the call yeah nice so this is this is where we're gonna place our little thing the miner this icon will get chat you guys are too funny
 >
 > [Laughter]
 >
-> all right cool so now we got the miner placed down and uh next thing we need is is water for the coal grinders and a whole bunch of water yeah and oh what would you look at that there's a bunch of water right here look at that how convenient
+> all right cool so now we got the miner placed down and, next thing we need is is water for the coal grinders and a whole bunch of water yeah and oh what would you look at that there's a bunch of water right here look at that how convenient